 (1) two or more persons or entities share or allocate responsibility for the essential terms and conditions of a worker’s employment and (2) based on the two entities combined influence over the "terms and conditions" of the worker's employment, he or she is considered an employee, rather than an independent contractor.
 In these instances, both employers are required to ensure that 1) You are paid at least minimum wage and; 2) If you are non-exempt, you receive the overtime compensation you are entitled to.
 Both employers may be held responsible for a violation of either of these provisions.
 Although Georgia sits in the Eleventh Circuit Court of Appeals, this definition may serve as guidance to courts around the country.

-For more information, or if you believe that you have not been paid all the compensation you are rightly entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information, or if you believe that you have not been paid all the compensation you are rightly entitled to, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.